Easy answers about the IRS, back taxes, and how you can take control.

 Keep in mind though, if you’re having trouble, almost every situation is unique, so you need to consult with someone individually to make sure you’re taking the right steps for the circumstances you’re in.
 If you need help, call us today at 1-888-470-4531 or fill out the form to the right to request help online.

 If you know you won’t be able to pay your taxes, it might seem like a good idea to just not file until you can at least get back on your feet and have the money to pay.
 But really, this is the worst choice you can make when it comes to debt.
 Learn why you don’t want to try and dodge the IRS and what can happen if you do.

 If you don’t file, then how does the IRS even determine how much you owe in back taxes and when to audit you?
 With today’s technology and our cultural dependence on databases, you’re going to have a hard time hiding forever.
 Learn how the IRS uses third-party information to find out that you have unreported income.

 If your spouse causes problems with tax debt, such as not filing, not paying on back taxes and even underreporting income, you may not find out until the IRS comes after you for the debt – even if you’re divorced.
 We help you understand your rights to claim Innocent Spouse Relief and tell you what you need to know to qualify.

-Article last modified on August 9, 2018.
+Article last modified on January 10, 2019.
 Published by Debt.com, LLC .
-Mobile users may also access the AMP Version: Top Questions About Tax Debt - AMP.
+Mobile users may also access the AMP Version: Commons Tax Questions for IRS Back Taxes - AMP.